 Explore art in the wonderful capital of Oslo.
-The National Gallery is one of the best cultural offers the city has, and it deserves your visit – they are as good as the ones in cities twice its size.
+The National Museum is one of the best cultural offers the city has, and it deserves your visit – they are as good as the ones in cities twice its size.

 Showcasing art for almost 200 years

-The National Gallery was founded in 1827.
+The National Museum was founded in 1827.
 It contains Norway's biggest collection of paintings, drawings, and sculptures, with a total of 400,000 objects.
-Browse through the exhibition covering from Antiquity to 1945, featuring works from Picasso, Braque, Gauguin, Monet, Matisse, and plenty of works from Norwegian artists.
+Browse through the exhibition covering Antiquity to 1945, featuring works from Picasso, Braque, Gauguin, Monet, Matisse, and plenty of works from Norwegian artists.
 In the Contemporary section, established in 1988, the display depicts the art post-war focusing essentially on local artists and some internationals.
 Find paintings from the 50s and 60s, as well as modern video installations and photography exhibits.

 Edvard Munch is one of Norway's most famous painters.
 His evocative paintings dealt with psychological themes and he was one of the followers of symbolism as well as being influenced a lot by German Expressionism.
 The Museum holds the most important part of his collection.
 You will find paintings like the Madonna (1894–1895), The Girls on the Pier (around 1901), The Dance of Life (1899–1900), and The Sick Child (1885–1886).
 But the ultimate highlight is his well-known piece The Scream from 1893.
-The painting is Munch's is his most universally recognized work.
-It says so much in such a simple gesture like the silent scream – a perfect portrait of the feeling of fear.
+The painting is Munch's most universally recognized work.
+It says so much in such a simple gesture as the silent scream – a perfect portrait of the feeling of fear.
 It is a piece that you will want to take your time to admire.

 Coffee & Gifts